cosmicorion/altV-hasher/README.md

 # AltV Hasher

-## This tool allows you to hash a string using [alt:V GitHub](https://github.com/altmp) internal hashing algorithm.
+## This tool allows you to hash a string using [alt:V](https://github.com/altmp) internal hashing algorithm.